Baths 2023 Quantum Bootcamp¶

 is a list of lists, and weights

 is a list of integers.
-As an example, if one has a QUBO problem encoded in a matrix \(J\) and a vector \(h\) like
+As an example, if one has a QUBO problem encoded in a matrix where the second equality holds because QUBO matrices are symmetric, and

 then the QUBO object would be initialized as: